cpp-tutor/learnmoderncpp-tutorial/02-variables-scopes-and-namespaces.md

 The shortest possible name or *identifier* for a variable is a single letter, and these are often the name of choice for variables whose purpose is obvious (such as a loop counter); this convention also provides a symmetry with variable names in Mathematics.
 Variable names must start with a lower- or uppercase letter or an underscore, followed by an arbitrary number of lower- or uppercase letters, underscores or decimal digits in any order.
 Reserved names that should not be used as identifiers are any of the C++ keywords (of which there are just under a hundred at the time of writing), names beginning with an underscore followed by a capital letter, names containing adjacent double underscores, and at global scope any name beginning with an underscore.
 Use of top-bit-set characters (including UTF-8 sequences) **is** permitted in variable names with more recent compilers, including as the initial character.

 C++ does not mandate different uses of capital letters and so on for different types of entity, but your organization may well follow conventions such as constants in upper case, user-defined types in sentence case and member functions in camel case.
 The rules for identifiers are the same for `class`, `struct`, `enum` and `union` names, function names, namespace names and macro names.
-Different variable naming styles, the use of which may fall into coding standards at your employer, are listed in the following table:
+Different variable naming styles, the use of which may fall under coding standards requirements at your employer, are listed in the following table:

 |   Naming Style   |     Example     |
 |:----------------:|:---------------:|